interchainio/funding/review_process.md

 who will certify their final approval by signing the Financing Agreement, or exercising a final veto.
 Given the extent of prior due diligence, the Foundation Council should provide a strong justification to deny final approval.
-The

 ## Common Reasons a Proposal is _Not_ Funded